 Lung cancer is the leading cause of cancer death in Australia.
-The National Lung Cancer Screening Program (NLCSP) will help save hundreds of lives each year from lung cancer by detecting signs early before symptoms occur.
+The program will help save hundreds of lives each year from lung cancer by detecting signs early before symptoms occur.

 Lung cancer in Australia is a disease of health inequity.
 Lung cancer disproportionately affects: